ngatia-boop/Recipe-explorer/README.md

 ## Project Description

-**Recipe Explorer** is a functional single-page web application that allows users to explore, filter, and interact with a collection of recipes.
+**Recipe Explorer** is a functional, single-page web application that enables users to explore, filter, and interact with a curated collection of recipes.
 It is built with HTML, CSS, and JavaScript, and uses `json-server` to simulate a backend API.
 The app demonstrates asynchronous data fetching, dynamic DOM updates, and user interaction with multiple event types.

 ---